Bay Watershed Education and Training Program

 The Bay Watershed Education and Training (B-WET) Program was established in 2002 to create environmentally literate students and teachers through education.
-The program supports NOAA's goal of developing a well-informed citizenry involved in decision-making that positively impact our coastal, marine and watershed ecosystems.
-B-WET is sponsored by NOAA's Office of Education with programs in the Hawaiian Islands, the Chesapeake Bay, and California.
-Expansion efforts have included states in the Gulf of Mexico, Northeast and the Pacific Northwest.
+The program supports NOAA's goal of developing a well-informed citizenry involved in decision-making that positively impacts our ocean, coastal, watershed, and Great Lakes ecosystems.
+B-WET is sponsored by NOAA's Office of Education with programs in seven regions across the nation, including California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawai`i, New England, and the Pacific Northwest.

-The B-WET Hawai`i Program is an environmental education program that promotes locally relevant, experiential learning in the K-12 environment on priority topics, such understanding climate change, earth sciences and community resilience to hazards.
-The B-WET Hawai`i competitive grants are awarded annually to fund projects that provide meaningful watershed educational experiences for students, related professional development for teachers, and support regional education and environmental priorities.
+The B-WET Hawai`i Program is an environmental education program that promotes locally relevant, experiential learning for the K-12 audience and educators on important topics such as climate change, earth systems, ocean and coastal sciences, and community resilience to hazards.
+The B-WET Hawai`i competitive grants are awarded annually to fund projects that provide meaningful watershed educational experiences for students, professional development for teachers, and service learning opportunities for students and their communities.